jomar-liu/seng637-a5-group-5/Assignment5-ReportTemplate.md

 |                | Zhanzhi |

 # Introduction
-This lab analyzes integration test failure data using two reliability assessment approaches: reliability growth testing and Reliability Demonstration Charts (RDC).
+This lab analyzes integration test failure data using two reliability assessment approaches: Reliability Growth Testing and Reliability Demonstration Charts (RDC).
 Reliability growth testing models how failure intensity changes over time as faults are detected and fixed, while RDC evaluates whether the system meets specified reliability targets.
 Together, these methods provide both analytical insight and decision support for assessing the reliability of the system under test (SUT).
 #

 # Assessment Using Reliability Growth Testing